Reasonable-Solutions/sanity-creunano-fe/README.md

 Sanity + Next.js frontend example
 ===

+This should be deployed on Zeit or something

 DEMO 👉 https://sanity-example-frontend.now.sh

 This is an example [Sanity](https://www.sanity.io/) powered frontend for the movie dataset using [Next.js](https://github.com/zeit/next.js/).